 Marguerita School’s pyramid of intervention/instruction for reading consists of three tiers of instruction, supported by all staff.
-Tier I, core reading, supports all students through Strategic Teaming K-5.
+Tier I, core reading, supports all students through Readers Workshop.
 Tier II reading intervention is provided by any of the following staff: Intervention Specialists, Intervention Aides, or RSP teacher.
-At Marguerita School, the research-based programs for Tier II reading intervention are: Read Naturally, Phonics for Reading, REWARDS, and Making Connections.
-The INSIDE program is currently used by the Special Classes at Marguerita School.
+At Marguerita School, the research-based program for Tier II reading intervention is Leveled Literacy Intervention (LLI).
+The INSIDE program is currently used by the Special Day Classes at Marguerita School.
 Instruction under this three-tiered strategic pyramid of intervention for reading is provided by highly trained and credentialed teachers.

-The highly qualified intervention team also serves students in a math push-in intervention model in three grade levels.
-Peer tutoring is another unique form of intervention in the upper grades.
-It takes place during lunch time.
+The highly qualified intervention team also serves students in a math push-in intervention model.
 Additionally each year, the school also seeks students from the high schools in the district to help tutor students at least once a week in math.

-In grades K-5, English Learner (EL) students are clustered according to their English Proficiency levels during Designated ELD instruction.
-Classroom teachers in an ELD level teaming model address English Learners during Designated ELD time slots in Language Arts from 6th – 8th grade, and in Science from K – 5th grades.
-Throughout the rest of the school day, English Language Development is integrated in all other curriculum subject areas.
+In grades K-8, English Learner (EL) students are clustered according to their English Proficiency levels during Designated ELD instruction.
+Classroom teachers in an ELD level teaming model address English Learners during Designated ELD time slots in Language Arts.
+Throughout the entire school day, English Language Development is integrated into all curriculum subject areas for all students.